tonethar/IGME-330-Master/notes/HW-algorithmic-botany.md

     `const c = 4;`

 7. Run this in the browser, and check the console to be sure you're getting the angle (in radians) and radius logged out.
-You should be seeing numbers something like this:
+You should be seeing numbers something like this (comment out the `console.log()` when you are done):

     ```
     0 0